Acrexia07/game-leaderboard-api/docs/development-log.md

 **📌 Next Step:** Continuation of Test Script Development for API Automation Testing with Postman

+---

+## Day 52 (Testing): Continuation of Test Script Development for API Automation Testing with Postman
+📅 Date: October 06, 2025

+**🎯 Objectives:**
+- Centralize token logic on each request with respect to their required tokens.
+- Integrate Postman to TestRail.

 **📌 Final Step:** Finalization of documents and cleaning up codes

 ---